Teaching Functional Money Math: Discount Lesson [Special Education]

-Our next topic of the Consumer Math Blog Series is about how to teach Discounts.
-Read more about why and how you can teach Discounts using my Discount Lesson Unit (click here to get your copy).
+Oct 03, 2020Our next topic in the Consumer Math Blog Series is about how to teach Discounts.
+I'm sharing all about different types of discounts, important skills to cover when teaching Discounts, and the best resource for teaching discounts, my Discount Lesson Unit (click here to get your copy).

 Purpose of Teaching about Discounts

-I’m the first to admit I didn’t know what a BOGO was until I worked at Subway restaurant and had to have a veteran employee show me how to put in discount codes when checking a customer out.
+I’m the first to admit I didn’t know what a BOGO was until I worked at Subway restaurant and had to have a seasoned employee show me how to put in discount codes when checking a customer out.
 I was about 16 or 17 years old.
 So, I consider it safe to say that while students may know that a discount makes a purchase price lower, they may not know the lingo or process for calculating the actual purchase price.
 That, in and of itself, is the purpose of teaching this important concept!

 Key-Must-Teach Concepts